georchestra/georchestra/website/documentation/installation_en.rst

  * catalogapp - builds the catalog light client application
  * security-proxy - builds the security proxy application

-Other submodules are dependencies and cannot be desactivated.
+Other submodules are dependencies and cannot be deactivated.